thesourcerer8/altium2kicad/README.md

 * Round Rectangle
 * Elliptical Arc
 * Rigid-Flex
+* Octagonal pads not supported
+* Arcs with a larger line thickness than the radius from Altium designs break the the VRML export
-* STEP file support  -> Will be fixed in the future, intermediate Workaround: Conversion with FreeCAD
+* STEP file support  -> Will be fixed in the future, intermediate Workaround: Conversion with stp2wrl or FreeCAD